Bantee-Golf/laravel-api-helpers/README.md

     - Run phpunit with `./vendor/bin/phpunit` and resolve the error first

 - Binary data on POST/PUT Requests

+- CSRF validation error.
+If your API routes have CSRF protection, switch your `ÀPP_ENV` to `APP_ENV=testing` to disable CSRF validation for API doc generation.

+- Apidoc will attempt to log in as a user before hitting the API endpoints to document.
+If you need these routes to be called as a non-logged in user use `php artisan generate:docs --no-authenticate-web-apis`.

 Due to [Symfony and Laravel limitations](https://github.com/laravel/framework/issues/13457#issuecomment-239451567), you cannot send binary data (such as images) to a PUT endpoint.
 So either use a POST request with `_method=put` or don't use PUT requests with binary data.